Schools2030 TAJIKISTAN

 from across our programme countries.

-All these tools are available free to download below and will continue
+All these tools are available free to download below and will continue to be refined and iterated to ensure robust psychometric validity.

 INNOVATE

-Moving from theory to practice – Chemistry and Biology Club
+Moving from Theory to Practice – Chemistry and Biology Club

 DESIGNED BY: Nazokat Mahmadieva, School #2 Danghara district, Khatlon